 According to some experts, you should be spending up to 80% of your time on market research.
 After all, we’re in a fast moving marketplace.
 Needs pop up and disappear, and it’s vital for your company to at least keep up with current developments, if not be one step ahead.
 The top trending apps that are already available in your target market should be your first purchase.
 If you make it your business to know what your future customers are using right now you will see what characteristics successful apps display, and then apply them to your own work.

 How good is your idea, really?

 Donald E. Brown listed 67 universals that ‘comprise those features of culture, society, language, behaviour and psyche for which there are no exception.
 For those elements, patterns, traits, and institutions that are common to all human cultures worldwide.’
 As such, if your idea corresponds to fulfilling a need present in this list, you are closer to providing a solution to a problem that is universal to all people across the world.
 An app to find vegan bistros in New York might be great and wanted, but it’s never going to make a million dollars.
-Geographic or language specific applications are less likely to fulfil a universal human requirement that separates the million dollar apps from the thousand dollar apps.
+Geographic or language specific applications are less likely to fulfill a universal human requirement that separates the million dollar apps from the thousand dollar apps.

 Hiring the best developer you can afford

 As covered in our last article, you’re going to need a developer who understands the needs of your business.
 If you’re ready to shoot for the big money, it’s well worth outsourcing to someone with experience and knowhow.
 You never know how much a fresh perspective on your world beating idea can push along the process.
 Incidentally this is one of the reasons we advocate for the responsible hiring of quality freelance developers.
 They’ve seen a massive range of apps and projects in their time, and that’s experience you can tap into.
 In tandem with this process of producing great UI is constant testing with end users.
 Focus along the lines of usability and desirability.